 OTC Markets Group has also rolled out specific onboarding requirements tailored to Reg A+ companies, said Kyzyk.

-- We’re in early days, but things are looking up.
 “It takes decades for changes in securities laws to take root.
 For being just a few months in for an alternative asset class, we’re doing really well,” said Dr. Richard Swart, Chief Strategy Officer of NextGen Crowdfunding and a former Research Scholar at the Institute for Business and Social Innovation at the University of California Berkeley’s Haas School of Business.